Many creators have this preconceived notion that the only way to make money with their craft is to amass a large following.

 - They created a project (the museum) that people were excited about

-- They maintain really thoughtful rewards for people already invested in that product.
+- They maintain really thoughtful benefits for people already invested in that product.

 Here’s how they did it.